fullstackreact/30-days-of-react/day-04/post.md

 includeFile: ./../_params.yaml
 ---

-In the previous section of _30 Days of React_, we started building our first React component.
-In this section, we'll continue our work with our `App` component and start building a more complex UI.
+On day 3 of _30 Days of React_, we built our first reusable React component.
+Let's continue working with our `Journal` component and implementing dynamic features with React.

 A common web element we might see is a user timeline.
 For instance, we might have an application that shows a history of events happening such as applications like Facebook and Twitter.